 Cancel out the Saute function, add lid, seal and turn Instant Pot on to High Pressure, using the Manual function, for 4 minutes.
 Do not choose (or else cancel out) the Keep Warm function.

 When the four minutes of pressure cooking time is up, leave the roast in the pot, and set a timer for 20 minutes.
 (Most IP’s will not “count up” as they usually do because the keep warm function is not selected, so you will need to manually time.)
-If there is any remaining pressure after the 20 minutes is up, do a quick release.
+If there is any remaining pressure after the 20 minutes are up, do a quick release.
 (Remove the roast immediately when that 20 minute time is up; do not let it sit any longer in the IP.)

 Rest for several minutes and carve.
 If the roast is rarer than you’d like, add the slices back into the hot au jus to gently cook to the desired doneness.
 Turn the instant pot back on to Saute and choose Low if the au jus needs to be heated.